nataliasanchez1002-rgb/CUIDAME/Readme.txt

 * A webcam / laptop camera is required for the AI detection feature
 * Make sure all files are correctly placed
-* If the model file is missing, the detection feature will not work
+* If the model file is missing, the detection feature will not work *To see more about the design in the carpet images, you can find information.